Kongjwi and Patjwi: Analysis

 The legend of Kongji and Patjwi was passed down orally for many generations before it was first recorded, producing numerous regional variations.
 For example, some versions of the story cast a frog in place of the turtle as Kongji's helper, while others have been reduced to the Cinderella-esque first portion.
-Although the first part of the story shares elements with the Western fairy tale Cinderella, the traditional Korean belief of kwon seon jing ak (권선징악), the importance of encouraging virtue and punishing vice, pervades the traditional tale coming to fruition with the deserved deaths of Kongji's stepmother and stepsister in the second part of the story.
+Although the first part of the story shares elements with the Western fairy tale Cinderella, the traditional Korean belief of kwon seon jing ak, the importance of encouraging virtue and punishing vice, pervades the traditional tale coming to fruition with the deserved deaths of Kongji's stepmother and stepsister in the second part of the story.

 Tale type

-The tale shares similarities with the more general tale type ATU 510, "The Persecuted Heroine", of the international system of Aarne–Thompson–Uther Index, but merits its own classification in the Korean tale index as type KT 450.
+The tale shares similarities with the more general tale type ATU 510, "The Persecuted Heroine", of the international system of Aarne–Thompson–Uther Index (to which Cinderella belongs), but merits its own classification in the Korean tale index as type KT 450.

 According to Sinologist Boris L. Riftin, unlike European variants of Cinderella, wherein the princess marries the prince and the tale ends, Asian variants (which include those from China and Southeast Asia) segue into the revenge of the stepfamily and the heroine's replacement by her stepsister.
 In the second part of the story, states Ding Naitong, the heroine goes through a cycle of transformations (bird/tree/object), until she regains human form at an old woman's house.